-The Trans-Pacific Partnership (TPP), a trade deal between 12 Pacific Rim countries including the U.S and Canada, was recently agreed to on October 5, 2015.
-TPP, which was born out of the Trans-Pacific Strategic Economic Partnership (TPSEP) agreement (Singapore, Brunei, New Zealand, and Chile), will now account for roughly 40% of global GDP, the world’s largest regional trade zone.
+The Trans-Pacific Partnership (TPP), a trade deal between 12 Pacific Rim countries including the United States and Canada, was recently agreed to on October 5, 2015.
+The TPP, born out of the Trans-Pacific Strategic Economic Partnership (TPSEP) agreement (Singapore, Brunei, New Zealand, and Chile), will now account for roughly 40 percent of global GDP, the world’s largest regional trade zone.

-After the agreement on October 5, Canadian Trade Minister, Ed Fast said that Canada will be able to “walk shoulder-to-shoulder with [its] NAFTA partners, to expand [its] opportunity within the Asia-Pacific”.
-The White House has said that with TPP, the U.S and Canada have the capability to improve on old agreements, particularly those made in NAFTA.
+After the agreement on October 5, Canadian Trade Minister Ed Fast said that Canada will be able to “walk shoulder-to-shoulder with [its] NAFTA partners, to expand [its] opportunity within the Asia-Pacific.”
+The White House has said that with TPP, the United States and Canada have the capability to improve on old agreements, particularly those made in NAFTA.

-The U.S and Canada are each others largest trading partners with roughly $660 billion in total goods traded in 2014.
+The United States and Canada are each others largest trading partners with roughly $660 billion in total goods traded in 2014.
 According to Canada’s Department of Foreign Affairs, Trade and Development (DFATD), agreements under TPP will supplement and develop on those made under the North American Free Trade Agreement (NAFTA).

 DFATD also has explained that TPP will help to ensure Canada’s supply chain management sector to help encourage American use of Canadian materials.

-Meanwhile, the Obama Administration has tried to calm those in the U.S skittish of large trade deals like TPP.
-The Office of the U.S Trade Representative states that, “TPP learns from past trade agreements, including NAFTA, by upgrading existing standards and setting new high standards that reflect today’s economic realities.”
+Meanwhile, the Obama administration has tried to calm those in the United States skittish of large trade deals such as the TPP.
+The Office of the U.S Trade Representative states that “TPP learns from past trade agreements, including NAFTA, by upgrading existing standards and setting new high standards that reflect today’s economic realities.”

-After its agreement, Canada’s Liberal Party issued a release criticizing the Conservative Party for the enigmatic manner in which the negotiation process was conducted.
-The final sentence of the release however, states that if the Liberal Party formed a government, that they will hold a public debate in Parliament to ensure disclosure of the agreement, and the safety of Canada’s manufacturers.
+After the agreement was signed, Canada’s Liberal Party issued a release criticizing the Conservative Party for the enigmatic manner in which the negotiation process was conducted.
+The final sentence of the release however, states that if the Liberal Party formed a government, they will hold a public debate in Parliament to ensure disclosure of the agreement and the safety of Canada’s manufacturers.